 Lowrance Hook Reveal fish finder review 2022

 These new fish finders just hit the market in Jan 2020 and are a successor to the very popular Hook 2 range.
 These sounders are considered entry-level tier with an affordable price point but a nice set of features.
 With powerful performance with fish-finding tools including, Autotuning Sonar, DownScan Imaging and now FishReveal technology.
-These makes fish easier to see by combining CHIRP sonar and DownScan Imaging on one screen.
-Navigating is simple with the GPS Plotter, which makes route, trail and waypoint navigation is easy.
+These make fish easier to see by combining CHIRP sonar and DownScan Imaging on one screen.
+Navigating is simple with the GPS Plotter, which makes the route, trail and waypoint navigation easy.

 The Lowrance Hook Reveal is available in the following options

 - Hook Reveal 5 inch with GPS Plotter, Maps, DownScan and deep water performance